forestgrape/coronavirus/7_social/controlling.md

   * Outdoors preferably; Indoor is queuing ideally avoided and if then very well ventilated.
   * Ticketing systems are tricky since they need to be working all the time: When everybody waits in the next indoor place when the weather is bad, effects can turn negative.

-  > Yesterday (29.11.) on a mountain in the pre-alps.
-Common protection concepts were in place: mask indoors (good: very well followed and mostly surgical masks), some (partly decorative) disinfectants and plexiglas, a 30% reduction in capacity, some ventilation in the cableways however not nearly as much ventilation as there could be.
+  > Yesterday (29.11.) on a mountain in the pre-alps: Common protection concepts were in place such as masks indoors (good: very well followed and mostly surgical masks), some (partly decorative) disinfectants and plexiglas, a 30% reduction in capacity, some ventilation in the cableways however not nearly as much ventilation as there could be.
 Concepts mostly worked until: Everybody - and there were many people since since only the mountains were out of fog - wanted to go down at the same time in the late afternoon.
 A large crowd lined up indoors.
 In the beginning an appropriate ventilation completely lacked, some even started feeling unwell.
 The air improved when doors and windows were opened.

 * __Gastronomy__: Risks as described in the section [Gastronomy](#gastronomy).
 In ski resorts there are additional risk because of high altitude, guests from different regions and guests tend to go to many different gastronomy locations during a short time (often days).
   * __indoor gastronomy__: High risk.
 Guests from the same villages/hotels going only to a limited number of restaurants helps to prevents chains of (super)spreading and helps contact tracing.